Bomus material: Ideal customer profile template, ICP checklist and survey template .

 Additional information about your clients can be gathered from the social media.

-If you can’t find your clients by first name, last name and company search (which would be a bit weird), you can export their emails to CSV file and upload them on LinkedIn.
+If you can’t find your clients by first name, last name and company search (which would be a bit weird), you can export their emails to a CSV file (a plain text file that contains a list of data) and upload them on LinkedIn.

 Go to My Network –> More Options –> Upload file and upload a file with contacts of your customers.